MentorMate/node-project-cli/README.md

 ### Folder structure

-If you've chosen `TypeScript` for project language and `Express` or `Fastify` for framework you are going to get a folder structure already setup for your project.
+If you've chosen `TypeScript` for project language and `Express` for framework you are going to get a folder structure already setup for your project.
 The structure will include database configuration and models folders, API with controllers and services folder, etc... .
 In each file there's a short instruction of what should be included in the current file/folder.
 Some of the files are optional or just sample files and can/should be deleted.